 The Need for Parenting Shifts

-Parenting is a Growing Experience
+Good Parenting is a Moving Target

-That doesn’t mean that we stop giving instructions, but the way we give instructions or correct children may change.
-One child may benefit from more directive leadership from their parents and another needs a more cooperative approach.
+That doesn’t mean that we stop giving instructions, but the way we give instructions or correct children may have to change.
+One child might benefit from more directive leadership from their parents and another needs a more cooperative approach.
 If things aren’t going well with a child, some parents think that the solution is more dialogue.
 In one child that might be just what’s needed.
 While another child feeds off that dialogue to become more argumentative or whiny.
 In that case, more firmness might be in order.

 Every Child Has a Heart